oracle/terraform-provider-oci/website/docs/d/core_dedicated_vm_host_shapes.html.markdown

 # Data Source: oci_core_dedicated_vm_host_shapes
 This data source provides the list of Dedicated Vm Host Shapes in Oracle Cloud Infrastructure Core service.

-Lists the shapes that can be used to launch a dedicated virtual machine (VM) host within the specified compartment.
+Lists the shapes that can be used to launch a dedicated virtual machine host within the specified compartment.

 ## Example Usage